oslabs-beta/Konstellation/README.md

 # Quickstart
 The quickstart instructions will require that [`kubectl`](#installing-kubectl) is set up and [`cert-manager`](#installing-cert-manager) is installed.

-The following commands will create and deploy the and `jaeger operator` in the observability namesapce and the `opentelemetry operator`.
+The following commands will create and deploy the and `jaeger operator` in the observability namespace and the `opentelemetry operator`.

 ```
 kubectl apply -f ./konstellation-yaml/setup/runFirst.yaml
 ```

-Once the `jager operator` and `opentelemetry operator` pods are depoloyed, run the following command.
+Once the `jager operator` and `opentelemetry operator` pods are deployed, run the following command.

 ```
 kubectl apply -f ./konstellation-yaml/setup/runSecond.yaml
 ```

 This second command will configure an opentelemetry collector and jaeger collector in the default namespace.
-It will addiionally set up auto-instrumentation for Node-JS in the default namespace and add an annotation to the namespace to allow the Operator to injection the code to all pods in the namespace.
+It will addionally set up autoinstrumentation for Node-JS in the default namespace and add an annotation to the namespace to allow the Operator to inject the autoinstrumentation to all pods in the namespace.

 Once the jaeger collector has been set up, port-forward the jaeger collector to your http://localhost:16686

 # Running the Application

-Once, all of the prerequisite conditions are met, and jaeger is port-forwarded to `localhost:16686`, run the following commands.
+Once all of the prerequisite conditions are met, and jaeger is port-forwarded to `localhost:16686`, run the following commands.
 ```
 npm install
 ```